img

 A multicloud solution is portable – it is developed on cloud-native, open-source technologies like Kubernetes and is supported by several cloud vendors’ cloud infrastructures.

-Such multicloud solutions enable you to manage workloads on different clouds using a central console.
-A number of cloud service providers and cloud solution providers offer these solutions for development, compute infrastructure, cloud storage, data warehousing, AI/ML (artificial intelligence and machine learning), and more.
+Such multicloud solutions enable you to manage cloud workloads using a central console.
+Several cloud service providers and cloud solution providers offer these development solutions: compute infrastructure, cloud storage, data warehousing, AI/ML (artificial intelligence and machine learning), and more.

 Multicloud management strategies involve several architectural approaches.
 You can develop distinct parts of an application stack in different cloud environments.
 In such an approach, each part of the application stack accesses different services and systems needed to work together.
-However, in such cases, developers build logic in the application itself instead of building it into the infrastructure side.
+However, developers build logic in the application instead of on the infrastructure side in such cases.

 Other scenarios also exist.
 For example, you may want the same application services to run in various cloud environments with minimal, if any, changes to the application code.
 This approach once entailed significant challenges.
 However, open-source technologies like Kubernetes have made it much more convenient today.